rtfenter/Prompt-Response-Variation-Explorer/README.md

 This project is part of my **AI & ML UX Systems Series**, a recruiter-friendly set of prototypes that demonstrate clear AI reasoning, model behavior intuition, and practical product thinking for AI PM roles.

-The goal of this explorer is to show how a single prompt can yield different responses when parameters such as temperature, length, and sampling behavior change — a core concept in evaluating model stability, sensitivity, and predictability.
+The goal of this explorer is to show how one prompt can yield different responses when parameters such as temperature, length, and sampling behavior change — a core concept in evaluating model stability, sensitivity, and predictability.

 ---